Skip to footer content

 Build Process and Abstraction

 .NET MAUI abstracts much of the platform-specific work, compiling the code to use each platform's APIs.
 This ensures a native look and feel for each platform.
-However, developers might need to tweak specific elements for different platforms.

 Configuration and Assets